AOdemir/SimpleSpaceCraft/README.md

 # SimpleSpaceCraft

-This has been built to be 2D Space Craft Game Logic.
-Enemies are coming with a perion and you can use your gun to eliminate them and remain playing.
-This project uses Windows.h library to manipulate screen bytes so that it can mimic the caracters within it visually.
+This project has been built to be a 2D Space Craft Game as Logic.

+Enemies are coming periodically on X axis and you can use your gun to eliminate them to keep going.

+This project uses Windows.h library to manipulate screen bytes so that it can mimic the caracters within console.

 Objects:
     Space Craft,